 Wolfe Barry Medal – The most prestigious of the BSI Standards Awards, this award recognizes an outstanding contribution to standards making by an individual committee member who has been contributing to the development of a standard(s) which has a significant impact on industry, the economy and/or the public good.

 New Award!
 Consumer Voice Award - This award recognizes an exceptional contribution to standards development by a consumer representative.
 It must be clear how the individual has contributed to / impacted the standard(s) being developed so that it recognizes the needs of consumers.

 New Award!
-UK Committee Secretary Award - This award recognizes an exceptional contribution by a secretary of a UK committee.
+UK Committee Secretary Award - This award recognizes an exceptional contribution by a secretary of any committee for which BSI holds the secretariat.
+BSI staff members and external secretaries under the auspices of BSI; national, European and international secretaries are all eligible.
 The recipient will have demonstrated how they have gone above and beyond to support and advance the standards development work of the committee and thus positively impacted the output.